Cristian Maidana

-Cristian Óscar Maidana (born January 24, 1987) is an Argentine footballer who plays as a winger for Los Andes.
+Cristian Óscar Maidana (born January 24, 1987) is an Argentine footballer who plays as a winger for Argentino Quilmes.

 Club career

 Banfield

 Maidana made his professional debut for Banfield in 2006, and rapidly established himself as a regular first-team player.

 Europe

 In December 2007, the Argentine club reached an agreement with Spartak Moscow for Maidana's transfer to the Russian side for a $3.5 million fee.

-On January 16, 2009 he was loaned to Recreativo Huelva.
+On January 16, 2009, he was loaned to Recreativo Huelva.

 In the second half of the year, he returned to Spartak but was seriously injured in his very first game after the comeback (a Russian Cup match against FC Moscow).

 Latin America

 On December 14, 2010, Maidana was loaned to Huracán, back in Argentina.

 In the middle of 2011 he signed with the club Rangers de Talca of Chile, being together with Gabriel Roth, star reinforcements for the talquino team which won promotion to the first division.
 In early 2012, renewed its link with Rangers for the next 2 seasons.

-On July 19, 2012 the Rangers president, Richard Pini, confirmed his move to Atlante of Mexico.
+On July 19, 2012, the Rangers president, Richard Pini, confirmed his move to Atlante of Mexico.
 On July 26, 2012, Jose Antonio Garcia, CEO of Atlante confirmed his arrival at the club.

-For the 2013-2014 season Maidana returned to Argentina to play for Argentinos Juniors.
+For the 2013–2014 season Maidana returned to Argentina to play for Argentinos Juniors.